Joe-Collins-1986/muscle-map/README.md

 ## Acknowledgements
-* Thank to my Mentor (Spencer Shelton) for his feedback and guidance.
+* Thank to my Mentor (Spencer Barriball) for his feedback and guidance.
 * The Code Institute Slack community for helping with any and all queries.